 link_click_id: 123456 and passes it back to the Branch API to retrieve the data dictionary associated with that link click.

-When a user clicks a Branch link to open an app that uses the Branch SDK, and we've seen that user click a link for another app on our partner network, we've already paired their Branch browser cookie to their device ID.
+When a user clicks a Branch link to open an app that uses the Branch SDK, Branch is able to deterministically attribute that user if we've previously seen that user on our platform click a Branch link and we've already paired their Branch browser cookie to their device ID.
 This means when they install the app, and a device ID is available, we know with 100% certainty that they're the same user that just clicked a Branch link on that device's browser.

 We've built out custom deep linking mechanisms that are specific to each platform to ensure that deep linking is accurate.
 Here are some of those techniques we use: